birkineau/oag_camera/README.md

 ## Additional information

+NOTE: This project utilizes an older project file structure; new projects should be separated into feature folders and be completely self-contained on a per feature basis.

 This camera project was necessary to implement forms that required photos in a larger project; it needed support for

 In the larger project, images require compression for storage, and must be able to be built from the bytes of the image.